purifyjs/core/README.md

 ### Motivation

 There are many frontend libraries available for building SPAs, but most of them are either too complex or a mess of "features" that are just duct tape solutions.<br/>
-Many have good sides, and some are better than others, but still have bad sides.<br/>
+Many have good sides, and some are better than others, but still have bad sides.

 In React, reactivity is not great, most of the time you have to ask yourself "Will it re-render?".
 And Svelte's problem is the components.
 Components in Svelte have this nice reactivity thanks to their compiler.<br/>